21Horza/e-shop/README.md

 ================

 1. After registration user receives a notification to verify account.
-2. Admin dashboard is available locally.
-The source code is in dashboard folder.
+2. Admin dashboard is available locally as well.
+Dashboard should be open in another port.